Serendip is an independent site partnering with faculty at multiple colleges and universities around the world. Happy exploring!

 ecology

-To begin, students view a video about the trophic cascade that resulted when wolves were reintroduced to Yellowstone.
-Next, students learn about food chains and food webs.
-They construct and analyze a food web for Yellowstone National Park.
-Finally, students use what they have learned to better understand the trophic cascade caused by the return of wolves to Yellowstone.
+To begin this hands-on, minds-on activity, students view a video about ecosystem changes that resulted when wolves were eliminated from Yellowstone National Park and later returned to Yellowstone.
+Then, students learn about food chains and food webs, and they construct and analyze a food web for Yellowstone.
+Finally, students use what they have learned to understand a trophic cascade caused by the elimination of wolves from Yellowstone.

 This learning activity provides an introduction to the learning activities, Carbon Cycles and Energy Flow through Ecosystems and the Biosphere and Trophic Pyramids.
 All three of these activities are included in Food Webs, Energy Flow, Carbon Cycle and Trophic Pyramids, which is intended for classroom instruction.